bfortuner/problems/README.md

 12. Is Subtree - Assume you have two Binary Trees--t1 has millions of nodes and t2 has hundreds of nodes.
 Return true if t2 is a subtree of t1 (i.e. root of t2 is a node in t1)
 13. Find_paths - Given a binary tree and an integer k, print all paths that sum up to k
 14. Build Binary Search Tree - Given an array of strings, build a binary search tree.
 You can use the BinaryTree helper class.
+15. Print Path To Key - You are given a Binary Search Tree.
+Write an algorithm to print the Path Array of a given key.
+PATH ARRAY:
+a) If the given key is not present in the tree than the Path Array is equal to “-1”
+b) If the given key is present in the BST, path array tells you the path (in terms of left & right direction) that you take from root to reach the given key.
+If you go towards right add “0” to the path array and if you go towards left add “1” to Path Array.

 ###Stacks
 1. Implement Stack - Push and Pop methods